cesarblender/AstralJS/README.md

 # AstralJS

 AstralJS is a powerful and flexible web application framework built on top of Express.js.
-It provides a foundation for developing web applications with features such as automated documentation, authentication, and more.
+It provides a foundation for developing web applications with features such as automated documentation, integrated XSS and SQLi protection, and more.
 With AstralJS, you can streamline your web development process and create robust applications efficiently.

 ## Features

--   **MVC Pattern**: Define controllers and routes effortlessly, making it easy to organize your application's logic.
+-   **RCS Pattern**: Define routes, controllers and services, making it easy to organize your application's logic.

--   **Middleware Support**: AstralJS supports custom middleware functions for handling various aspects of your application's requests and responses.

--   **Error Handling**: Includes custom error classes for handling.

 -   **Type-Safe Environment Variables**: Add the functionability to access env variables securely.